scala/docs.scala-lang/tutorials/tour/unified-types.md

 }
 ```

-The application defines a variable `list` which refers to an instance of class `List[Any]`.
-The list is initialized with elements of various types.
+The application defines a variable `list` of type `List[Any]`.
+The list is initialized with elements of various types, but they all are instance of `scala.Any`.
 In the end, the application outputs something like below:

 ```tut
 a string